Highland Park parade shooting: Manhunt and suspect's capture

 Over 100 law enforcement officers from multiple agencies responded to the shooting.
-The shooter ceased firing as law enforcement officers approached the building, causing the shooter to flee the scene and evade immediate capture.
+The shooter ceased firing as law enforcement officers approached the building, fled the scene and evaded immediate capture.
 During his escape, the rifle Crimo used fell from his bag and was recovered by police within minutes.
-He then drove to the Madison, Wisconsin area, with a Kel-Tec SUB-2000 semiautomatic rifle in his car.
+He then drove to the Madison, Wisconsin area, with a Kel-Tec SUB-2000 rifle in his car.
 He considered attacking another Independence Day celebration in Madison, but decided against it.
 He discarded his cell phone in Middleton, Wisconsin.

-A driver from Waukegan and his passengers spotted Crimo's damaged 2010 Honda Fit on the southbound U.S Route 41 near Wadsworth.
+A driver from Waukegan and his passengers spotted Crimo's damaged 2010 Honda Fit southbound on U.S Route 41 near Wadsworth.
 Over the next 13 minutes, they relayed information to 911 operators.
-Crimo was stopped by North Chicago Police and Lake County Sheriff units at the intersection of U.S Route 41 and Westleigh Road in Lake Forest, Illinois, and apprehended at approximately 6:30 p.m., more than eight hours after the shooting began.
+Crimo was stopped by North Chicago and Lake Forest Police units at the intersection of U.S. Route 41 and Westleigh Road in Lake Forest, Illinois, and apprehended without incident at approximately 6:30 p.m., more than eight hours after the shooting began.

 Victims

-Seven people were killed, and 48 others were injured by either bullets or shrapnel during the attack.
+Seven people were killed and 48 others were injured by either bullets or shrapnel during the attack.
 Five of the victims—all adults—died at the scene, and two died at the hospital.

 Mexican authorities have said two men killed at the parade were "natives of the country."
 One of these was a 78-year-old Mexican grandfather who was visiting family in the area, and another was a 69-year-old man.
-Two Jewish victims that were killed were a 63-year-old woman and an 88-year-old grandfather.
+Three Jewish victims that were killed were a 63-year-old woman, an 88-year-old grandfather, and a 35-year-old woman.
 Another was a 64-year-old mother of two.
-Of the others that were killed, two victims were a married couple in their 30s who attended the parade with their 2-year-old son, who survived, and was found wandering unaccompanied.

-The shooting victims ranged in age from 8 to 88 years old.
+The victims ranged in age from 8 to 88 years old.
 Highland Park Hospital reported that they were treating 26 people after the shooting, 25 being gunshot wounds, with five later transferred to Evanston Hospital.
+One of the wounded victims was rendered paraplegic.
 Additionally, four of the injured were transported to Glenbrook Hospital, and several others were taken to hospitals outside of the Northshore University Medical System network.